ComplexNetTSP/NET4255/README.md

 * [Getting started with Flask](https://flask.palletsprojects.com/en/2.2.x/quickstart/)
 * [Containerize an application](https://docs.docker.com/get-started/02_our_app/)

-## Challenge 2: Develop a docker file for your website with a databse
+## Challenge 2: Build a docker file to host a database server

 * Build a one page Flask application which contains of following elements:
   * your name